Translate

 • they require special educational provision to be made for them

 Mendip Green is an inclusive school.
 It is a single storey building which is accessible on a large, flat site.
 The building is accessible by the main entrance or through the individual classrooms.
-There is a disabled toilet and shower as well as a hoist.
-Mendip Green has a Hearing and Language Resource Base (HLRB) run by a qualified Teacher of the Deaf (Mrs Sarah Barton), an ASD Hub (The Cove) run by a qualified SENDCo (Miss Kelly Baker and Mrs Lisa House), as well as bespoke cognition and learning hubs, nurture groups, gross motor skill groups and speech and language groups provided by specialist learning support assistants.
+There is a disabled toilet and shower.
+Mendip Green has a Hearing and Language Resource Base (HLRB) run by a qualified Teacher of the Deaf (Mrs Sarah Barton), an ASD Hub (The Cove) run by a SENDCo (Mrs Lisa House), as well as bespoke cognition and learning hubs, nurture groups, gross motor skill groups and speech and language groups provided by specialist learning support assistants.

-Mendip Green Primary School is a certified member of the Makaton Friendly Scheme and is an accredited Elklan Communication Friendly Setting.
+Mendip Green Primary School is a certified member of the Makaton Friendly Scheme.

 Mendip Green SEND Information Report